 The Crackle pattern dates from the depression era.
-The patterns known as Tree of Life and Soda Gold are sometimes identified as Crackle--and vice versa.
+The patterns known as Tree of Life and Soda Gold are sometimes identified as Crackle.
 All have meandering lines against a stippled background but this one is somewhat finer with less distinction between the lines and stippling.
-The Crackle salt and pepper shakers are often sold under the Soda Gold name.
-The salt and pepper shakers are the only item found in a color other than marigold.
-It can be found with a pale blue base glass and smoke iridescence.
+While often identified as an Imperial pattern, Jeannette is thought to have made Crackle.